-You are invited to Oolambeyan National Park to view one of the best examples of the Endangered Ecological Community Sandhill Pine Woodland in the Riverina.
+Sandhill pine woodlands and their protection in the Riverina was the topic of a field day held on 31 August 2017 at Oolambeyan National Park (approximately 90km south east of Hay NSW) which has one of the best examples of the Endangered Ecological Community Sandhill Pine Woodland in the Riverina.
 These woodlands are critical to the health of the region, supporting plants and animals and providing on-farm production benefits when integrated into farming systems.

 More than 20 land managers attended the event, which highlighted the importance of the woodlands and promoted current funding opportunities available from Riverina LLS under the Sandhill Pine Woodland Restoration Project, which aims to protect and enhance areas of remnant pine sandhill woodlands through fencing, revegetation and rabbit control.

 Land managers were walked through the landscape by ANPC Project Manager, Martin Driver, who discussed the importance of the fragile landscape and how to best manage livestock grazing for the future, and revegetate sandhills through natural regeneration, planting and direct seeding.